jinyier/EMSim/README.md

   [ --template_file ]              path to the default sp template file [ --output_file ]                path to write the final sp to
 ```
+On the basis of a template `template.txt`, the `Prep_For_Sim.py` srcipt combines a parasitic model, current profiles, voltage and current source models to describe the physics and topology of a target circuit.
+It produces the final Spice model `final.sp` and files describing physical information of power grids in upper metal layers.
+The Spice-style simulator `HSpice` solves the transient current in each metal wire with different initial conditions, e.g., plaintext and key for cryptographic circuits.
+- Note:
+    - You should alter simulation settings in `template.txt` beforehand.

 ## Electromagnetic Computation

+Electromagnetic computation aims to approximate the EM emanations from currents across upper metal layers.

 ```
 tr_to_h5.py